Devils Fork weekend scene

 By Cal Mercer — a Second Star Guide itinerary

-A good Devils Fork weekend makes the water or signature view part of the rhythm, not just a photo between reservations.
+A good Devils Fork weekend makes the water or main view part of the rhythm, not just a photo between reservations.

 Best length